 In 1919, Marcel Duchamp used the portrait of Mona Lisa as the basis for his own version.
 He wrote the letters “LHOOQ” along the bottom, like “look” in English, but when each letter is read out loud in French, it makes a bawdy joke.
 In 2003, Dan Brown’s novel sold more than 80 million copies and gave a new dimension to the Mona Lisa.
 She is the focus of one of the mysteries in the Da Vinci Code, the international crime bestseller.

-The Mona Lisa continues to surprise us.
+This painting continues to surprise us.
 Her mystery attracts the crowds to the point of almost being an icon of the Louvre Museum.
+You want to know where is the Mona Lisa located ?
 To see her, head to the Paintings Department, Denon wing, room 6.